wrpaape/red_black/README.md

         /* write digits in reverse order */ do {
-                /* put % and / nearby to hint compiler to emit single idiv
-                 * instruction */
                 *ptr++ = (char) DIGIT_TO_ASCII(int_key % 10);
                 int_key /= 10;
         } while (int_key > 0);